wp-plugins/pictcha/readme.txt

 = How It Works =

-Clickcha generates image based CAPTCHAs which require the user to click the image in a particular area to solve the puzzle.
+Clickcha generates image based CAPTCHAs which require the user to describe a random image.
 Clickcha is more secure than traditional text based CAPTCHAs which can be read via OCR programs.

 = Feedback =